-In an effort to optimize workflows, improve employee experience and save time, more businesses than ever are adopting automation.
-In 2020, McKinsey found that 31% of global businesses across sectors had fully automated at least one business function.
+In an effort to optimise workflows, improve employee experience and save time, more businesses than ever are adopting automation.
+In 2020, a global study conducted by McKinsey found that 31% of global businesses across sectors had fully automated at least one business function.
 Another 66% of businesses said they were piloting automation in at least one business process, up from 57% two years earlier.

 As automation solutions continue to grow and more businesses begin piloting automation, it’s important to know where to start.
 Here are five time-consuming tasks that can be automated to save time and help your business scale.